janosgyerik/articles/hacking-contest-lessons/level5.md

-This is a quite realistic challenge: the code is not trivial, not badly written, doesn't have too obvious mistakes.
+This is a quite realistic challenge: the code is not trivial, not badly written, and it doesn't have too obvious mistakes.

 What can we see easily?
-The description tells us the program is uppercasing service, and we can use like this:
+The description tells us the program is an uppercasing service, and we can use it like this:
 ```
 $ curl localhost:8005 -d 'hello friend'
 {